-Grant Admin privileges
+Grant admin privileges

-- Navigate to Security > Administrators.
+- In the Admin Console, go to Security > Administrators.

 - Click Add Administrator or Add Administrator Group, depending on whether you are assigning privileges to an individual or a group.

-- In the Grant administrator role field, begin typing the name of the user or group you want to assign admin privileges to and select the correct user or group from the search list.
+- In the Grant administrator role to field, begin typing the name of the user or group you want to assign admin privileges to and select the correct user or group from the search list.

 - Select the administrator roles you want that user or group to have.
 You can assign multiple admin roles to an individual or group.

 - If you need to assign one or more groups for the admin(s) to administer, enter the group names.
 If the admin has multiple admin roles requiring specific group access, you can use the Copy all groups and Paste all groups links to copy and paste the list of groups to the additional fields instead of needing to enter the group names manually.